GBouffard/CV/README.md

   });

   it('in case its not obvious, is a TDD addict', function(){
-    draws a diagram on paper before writing a single line of code;
+    does not jump into writing a single line of code before having analysed a MVP;
     always writes in plain English the expected behaviors of each class and model;
     only once happy with the above, then starts coding;
     expect(Guillaume.code).toBe fullyTested();